zscaler-bd-sa/zpc-kustomize-iac-scanning/README.md

 We would love to hear about more ideas on how to find vulnerable infrastructure-as-code design patterns.

+## Support

+[Zscaler-BD-SA Team](https://github.com/zscaler-bd-sa) builds and maintains this repository to encourage the adoption of policy-as-code.

+If you need direct support you can contact us at [zscaler-partner-labs@z-bd.com](mailto:zscaler-partner-labs@z-bd.com).

 ## Zscaler IaC Scanning Projects

 * [zpc-aws-cfn-iac-scanning](https://github.com/zscaler-bd-sa/zpc-aws-cfn-iac-scanning) - Vulnerable by design Cloudformation template